LaunchCodeEducation/lchs/src/chapters/modules/the-main-function.rst

    change the window appearance, and call drawing functions.
 #.
 Using ``main()`` helps prevent shadowing of variables.

-..
-TODO: Have they encountered variable shadowing before?

    .. admonition:: Examples

       If we define a list variable in a loose statement, then every function in